7 Customer Service Tips to Increase Restaurant Revenue

 Here is how to make that happen:

 • Hire the Right People.
-Skills can be taught, but hiring front of house staff that naturally embody the culture of the restaurant is priceless.
+Skills can be taught, but hiring front-of-house staff who naturally embody the restaurant’s culture is priceless.
 For a more formal environment, it may be important to hire a more subdued staff who are well trained in etiquette.
-For a fun, casual environment, consider hiring staff that are more high energy.
+For a fun, casual environment, consider hiring more high-energy staff.

 • Create a Persona.
 Outline the ideal level of customer service in clear terms.
 Create the persona by asking questions like, “What makes Sally so personable?” and “What greeting and farewell will our brand use?”
-Write the standard down in the form of a persona and share at the next front of house staff meeting.
+Write the standard down as a persona and share it at the next front-of-house staff meeting.

 • Create a Handbook.
 Something about putting the standards in writing seems to stick better with employees.
 A clear, concise handbook establishes expectations and standards of conduct.
 If your restaurant is one of the 8% of small businesses that report not having a handbook, get started on one with help from the SBA.